sksoumik/programming_notes/README.md

 **Run-time:** the time period which a user is running your piece of software.

-# interpreted language vs compiled language
+# Interpreted language vs compiled language

 We need to convert our source code (high-level language) into binary machine code (low-level), so that our computer can understand it.
 There are mainly two ways to do these translations.